rust-lang/rust/README.md

 * When you run rustfmt, place a file named `rustfmt.toml` or `.rustfmt.toml` in target file directory or its parents to override the default settings of rustfmt.
-You can generate a file containing the default configuration with `rustfm --dump-default-config rustfmt.toml` and customize as needed.
+You can generate a file containing the default configuration with `rustfmt --dump-default-config rustfmt.toml` and customize as needed.
 * After successful compilation, a `rustfmt` executable can be found in the target directory.
 * If you're having issues compiling Rustfmt (or compile errors when trying to